-Pregnancy: This medication should not be used by pregnant women.
+Pregnancy: This medication should not be used by pregnant people.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: This medication should not be used by breast-feeding women.
+Breast-feeding: This medication should not be used by anyone who is breast-feeding.

 Children: This medication is intended for use by people of child-bearing age.
 Its safety and effectiveness have not been established for children.

 Seniors: This medication is intended for use by people of child-bearing age.
 Its safety and effectiveness have not been established for seniors.